 Only use genuine Original Equipment Manufacturer (OEM) replacement parts.
-We will not be liable warranty.
+We will not be liable for any damages or injuries caused by the use of after market parts on this attachment.

+Improper maintenance or modifications to the design or performance of this attachment will void the warranty.
 ONLY use genuine OEM replacement parts on this attachment.

-Improper maintenance or modifications to the design or performance of this attachment will void the